Orongo rd. (km880.5)–Te Kuiti (km913)

 Despite all this, I enjoyed the adventure and was glad I did the track after all.
 I counted my luck that it didn’t rain all morning.
 By noon, it was even starting to clear.
 Oh yeah, that stream crossing I was worried about…it was a piece of cake.

 From Waitomo, the trail notes said it was 17.5 km to Te Kuiti, the next sizable town.
 The map showed more like 13 km, so I figured I had enough time left in the day.
-I called a backpacker accomodation to let them know I was coming.
-Don seemed to think I would get in late.
+I called a backpacker accommodation to let them know I was coming.
+Don, the owner, seemed to think I would get in late.
 The notes said 6 hrs, I was hoping for 4.
 It was already 1:45 p.m.

 The remainder of the day was a lot of ups and downs (what’s new) over mostly farm track.
 The views were great.
 I passed through a field of bulls, who all followed me, hoping I was going to let them into the next paddock.
 Thanks to Mike, I at least have a better understanding of cow behavior and didn’t freak out over being followed by bulls.
 When I crossed into the next paddock and didn’t do what was expected of me, they all started mooing in protest.
 I would later hear reports of a crazy bull that terrorized other hikers in the same area.
 Maybe he was still peeved over me not letting him into the other paddock.